Learn New Skills Without Required Travel

 If you would like to receive a Surgical Assisting application, program catalog or have a question, please complete the following form.

-You should receive an automated email notifying you, if your information request was successful.
-In addition, a program advisor will personally email you information promptly regarding our Surgical Assisting program.
+A program advisor will personally email you information regarding our Surgical Assisting program.